E

 (2)Information Resources

-Information on events such as EPOK and language training, as well as announcements regarding recruitment and scholarships related to studying abroad, is primarily shared through the following three channels:
+Information on events such as EPOK and language training, as well as announcements regarding applications and scholarships related to studying abroad, is primarily shared through the following three channels:

 1. Announcements from the International Education and Student Mobility Division sent to your Okayama University Gmail account